the Creative Commons Attribution 4.0 License.

 Using the four variants of the constitutive relation of Alley (1987) (Eqs.
 2 to 5), we generated density profiles that were in good agreement with most of the 159 density measurements.
 Uncertainties may result from the forcing, limited knowledge of the initial grain radius, and the poor constraint on the density at the surface.
 As measured firn densities represent past climate conditions, unrealistic forcing always results in a mismatch between the simulated and measured firn properties, independent of the optimization approach and physical model.
 However, when the proposed optimization scheme was used, the differences between the simulated and measured density profiles show distinct minima, indicating that the forcing represents the climatic history of the firn profiles, in principle.

-The optimization scheme produces site-specific values of the factors Cv1 to Cv4.
+The optimization scheme produces site-specific values of the factors to .
 As the optimization process is unique to each analyzed site and constitutive relation variant, the four simulated density profiles for each site are very similar, as illustrated in Fig. 5.
 This feature allows us to compare the factors obtained using the four variants.
 The differences between the factors do not arise primarily from differences in the simulated density profiles but reflect the differences in the variants; consequently, the results are almost the same.

 However, owing to the nature of the optimization scheme, possible errors in the forcing data or other parameters such as the activation energy used to calculate the grain radius (see Eq.
-A11) are also included in the site-specific optimal factors Cv1 to Cv4.
+A11) are also included in the site-specific optimal factors to .
 If, for example, the surface temperature forcing at a site consistently deviates by 5 K during the simulation, this error can be compensated for by adjusting the specific optimization factor Cv (see Sect.
 3.3).
 However, the large number of analyzed firn profiles compensates for such random errors.
-Systematic errors in the forcing data (van Wessem et al.2018) cannot be identified.
+Systematic errors in the forcing data (van Wessem et al., 2018) cannot be identified.
 Therefore, improving the temporal resolution of the forcing and covering longer periods could result in better and more detailed simulation results, as shown in Fig. 3.

 This study analyzed only dry firn densification.
 The current model cannot handle melting.
 We accommodate this feature by setting the annual mean surface mass balance at the investigated sites to be strictly positive (Sect.
 3.1).
 However, this limitation means that we cannot ensure that no melting occurs over the course of a year.
 The results shown in Fig. 8 illustrate how this limitation affects the optimization results.
-The limitation is problematic, especially in recent years, when melting occurred over almost the entire Greenland ice sheet (e.g., Nghiem et al.2012).
-The simulation of meltwater percolation through the firn and its interaction with firn densification is important, especially in the upper part of the firn body (e.g., Vandecrux et al.2020).
+The limitation is problematic, especially in recent years, when melting occurred over almost the entire Greenland ice sheet (e.g., Nghiem et al., 2012).
+The simulation of meltwater percolation through the firn and its interaction with firn densification is important, especially in the upper part of the firn body (e.g., Vandecrux et al., 2020).
 The proposed method could be improved by the application of this model approach in future investigations.
 However, we identified some correlations between the optimization results and the surface mass balance.

 Note, again, that we have not investigated whether grain boundary sliding is indeed the dominant process during the first stage of firn densification.
 We assess whether a process with a functional dependence on density, firn overburden stress, temperature, and grain radius represents the observed density profiles well.
 Any other deformation process with the same functional dependence would be equally well suited.
 Nevertheless, by maintaining the general structure of the constitutive relation of Alley (1987), we conclude that this description of grain boundary sliding is a good basis for a physically based model describing firn densification up to the critical density, ρc=550 kg m−3.

-Comparing the results for variants 1 and 2, as well as those for variants 3 and 4, we found that an adjustment of 1-53ρ/ρice to 1+0.56-53ρ/ρice results in better reproduction of the measured density profiles.
+Comparing the results for variants 1 and 2, as well as those for variants 3 and 4, we found that an adjustment of to results in better reproduction of the measured density profiles.
 This result must be reviewed carefully in terms of the study design and the background of a physics-based model describing firn densification.
 As Alley (1987) pointed out, grain boundary sliding might be the dominant process driving firn densification at low densities, but it is presumably not the only one.
 The constitutive law of Alley (1987) is designed such that the densification due to grain boundary sliding becomes zero at a density of ρc=550 kg m−3, owing to the densest packing of spheres obtained at that density and increasing accommodation incompatibilities.
-The modification of Bréant et al. (2017) changes this behavior such that grain boundary sliding vanishes at a density of approximately ρc*=596 kg m−3, which could have advantages for the transition into the next stage of firn densification.
+The modification of Bréant et al. (2017) changes this behavior such that grain boundary sliding vanishes at a density of approximately kg m−3, which could have advantages for the transition into the next stage of firn densification.
 We suggest that a simultaneous decrease in grain boundary sliding and increase in one or more other processes would provide a good characterization.
-Specifically, dislocation creep drives densification at higher density (Maeno and Ebinuma1983) because of increasing stresses.
+Specifically, dislocation creep drives densification at higher density (Maeno and Ebinuma, 1983) because of increasing stresses.
 The onset of dislocation creep at densities below ρc=550 kg m−3 would not necessarily affect the entire bulk firn matrix but increasing volume fractions of the porous matrix.

 Variants 1 and 2 of the constitutive relation of Alley (1987) incorporate the Arrhenius factor for boundary diffusion, DBD, from the description of the bond viscosity given by Raj and Ashby (1971).
 In the formulation of variants 3 and 4, we neglected the Arrhenius factor.
 As shown in Fig. 5, the difference in the resulting RMSD is small regardless of whether DBD is considered.
 This result is reasonable, as we determined individual factors Cv for each site.
-The similarity of the results allows us to compare the factors Cv1 and Cv2, which were determined using the Arrhenius factor DBD, to factors Cv3 and Cv4, which were obtained using the variants of the constitutive relation without the Arrhenius factor.
+The similarity of the results allows us to compare the factors and , which were determined using the Arrhenius factor DBD, to factors and , which were obtained using the variants of the constitutive relation without the Arrhenius factor.
 As DBD is a function of temperature, it is reasonable to examine the dependence of the factors on the mean surface temperature, which is shown in Fig. 7.

 We interpret the dependence on surface mass balance as indicating that the load is currently not represented well.
 The stress is represented by a second-order tensor.
 A firn column represented by a one-dimensional modeling approach would be surrounded by neighboring firn columns, resulting in lateral confinement that limits deformation in the horizontal direction.
 The horizontal components of the stress tensor are not zero.
 As firn is a compressible material, the determination of these horizontal stress components is not trivial.
-The frequently used term “overburden pressure” is misleading, as the mechanical pressure is defined as the spherical part of the Cauchy stress tensor (e.g., Haupt2002, p.
+The frequently used term “overburden pressure” is misleading, as the mechanical pressure is defined as the spherical part of the Cauchy stress tensor (e.g., Haupt, 2002, p.
 301) and is not, in general, identical to the normal stress in the vertical direction.
 With increasing depth, the magnitude of the horizontal stress components and their effects would increase.
 Modeling approaches that consider the full stress tensor were reported by Greve and Blatter (2009), Salamantin et al. (2009), and Meyer and Hewitt (2017).
 It might be worth using the constitutive relation for grain boundary sliding of Alley (1987) in such a modeling context.
 This approach will not necessarily result in a full three-dimensional model, as the problem can be formulated assuming axial symmetry, which would require adjustment of the constitutive relation.
 A more extensive interpretation of the factors that yielded the best agreement is therefore challenging.
 The determination of a single factor Cv for one or all of the variants is not useful.
 It would not result in better simulation results compared to other published firn densification models.
 The site-specific values of the factors determined using the presented optimization approach simply show the differences in the variants of the constitutive relation.

 Using variants of the constitutive relation for grain boundary sliding of Alley (1987) and an efficient optimization scheme, we reproduced 159 firn density profiles reasonably well.
 Thus, we conclude that the description of grain boundary sliding introduced by Alley (1987) is appropriate for the simulation of firn densification at low density.